-4.2.1 Normally, a student proceeding toward a Master's degree will be required to complete all degree requirements within five years

-(60 consecutive months) from the date of the first registration in the Master's degree.
+- 4.2.1 Normally, a student proceeding toward a Master's degree will be required to complete all degree requirements within five years (60 consecutive months) from the date of the first registration in the Master's degree.
 In no case will a degree be awarded in less than 12 consecutive months from the time of the first registration.
-However, it is expected that a full-time student will complete a Master's degree within 36 consecutive months from the date of first registration.
+However, it is expected that a full-time student will complete a Master's degree within 36 consecutive months from the date of first registration. - 4.2.2 If a degree is not completed within the specified period following the first registration, the student may be withdrawn from the program.
+Under exceptional circumstances, time extensions may be granted by the

-- 4.2.2 If a degree is not completed within the specified period following the first registration, the student will be withdrawn from the program.
-Under exceptional circumstances, time extensions may be granted by the Dean.
-Such requests for time extension must be made in writing to the Office of Graduate Programs prior to the end of the semester in which the student's time limit expires.
-The request must include a timeline for the completion of the degree and a letter of support from the student's supervisor. - 4.2.3 A time extension will normally be approved for one semester with the expectation that all outstanding degree requirements of a student's graduate program (including the defence and thesis corrections) are completed within this period of time.
-Only in exceptional circumstances will further time extensions be granted.
-Students who fail to complete at the end of a time extension will be Required to Withdraw from their graduate program. - 4.2.4 Variances to the time limits specified in 4.2.1 and 4.2.3 are as follows: - Master of Education (part time): seven years (84 consecutive months).
+Dean.
+Such requests for time extension must be made prior to the end of the semester in which the student's time limit expires.

+- 4.2.3 A time extension is normally approved for two semesters with the expectation that all outstanding degree requirements of a student's graduate program (including the defence and thesis corrections) are completed within this period of time.
+Further time extensions may be granted under exceptional circumstances.
+Students who fail to complete at the end of a time extension are Required to Withdraw from their graduate program. - 4.2.4 Variances to the time limits specified in 4.2.1 and 4.2.3 are as follows: - Master of Education (part time): seven years (84 consecutive months).